A supply of electricity in Singapore, whether in the wholesale market or retail market, is a standard-rated supply of goods.

 Supply of Electricity to Master-Metered and Sub-Metered Consumers in the Retail Market (under en-bloc electricity purchase arrangement)

-Under the en-bloc electricity purchase arrangement, the licensed electricity retailer sells electricity to the landlord of a building with master-metered account (i.e. master-metered consumer).
-The landlord in turn sells electricity to the tenants (i.e. sub-metered consumers).
+Under the en-bloc electricity purchase arrangement, the licensed electricity retailer sells electricity to the landlord of a building or Management Corporation Strata Title (MCST) (i.e. master-metered consumer).
+The landlord / MCST in turn sells electricity to the tenants / unit owners (i.e. sub-metered consumers).

 There are two separate supplies of electricity under this arrangement.

-The first supply is made from the electricity retailer to the master-metered consumer, and the second supply is from the master-metered consumer to the sub-metered consumer.
+The first supply is from the electricity retailer to the master-metered consumer.
+The second supply is from the master-metered consumer to the sub-metered consumer.

 There are two separate supplies of electricity.
 The first supply is made from the electricity retailer to the master-metered consumer, and the second supply is from the master-metered consumer to the sub-metered consumer.

-The GST-registered electricity retailer is required to charge the master-metered consumer GST on all the electricity used in the entire building.
+For the first supply of electricity to the master-metered consumer, the GST-registered electricity retailer must charge the master-metered consumer GST on all the electricity used in the entire building.

-Subsequently, the GST-registered master-metered consumer is required to charge GST to each sub-metered consumer on the portion of the electricity used by them.
+For the second supply of electricity, the master-metered consumer (if GST-registered) must charge each sub-metered consumer GST on the respective portion of the electricity that the consumer used.

-The master-metered consumer is still liable to account for GST on the portion of electricity charged to the sub-metered consumers in its GST returns.
+The retailer may, on behalf of the master-metered consumer, issue invoices to and/or collect payments from the sub-metered consumers.
+However, the GST-registered master-metered consumer is still liable to account for GST on its supply of electricity to the sub-metered consumers in its GST returns.

 For more information, please refer to GST: Supply of Electricity to Master-Metered and Sub-Metered Consumers (PDF, 250KB).